Pannoniae/SET09102_portfolio/week6_testing.md

 ## Evaluation

-Please note that the tests have failed during the cross-testing but not due to any inherent problem with the tests themselves, but due to environment configuration issues (no platform-specific TFM like `net7.0-windows` or `net7.0-android` defined when cross-testing)
+Please note that the tests have failed during the cross-testing but not due to any inherent problem with the tests themselves, but due to environment configuration issues (no platform-specific TFM like `net7.0-windows` or `net7.0-android` defined when cross-testing).